Get quick answers to the most common questions about investing with Exceed Capital.

 If you have further questions, feel free to contact us directly at (07) 3373 0233 or enquiry@exceedcapital.com.au for more information.

-No. Exceed Capital’s investments are illiquid, meaning there is no secondary market on a stock exchange for units.
+No. Exceed Capital’s investments are generally illiquid, meaning there is no secondary market on a stock exchange for units.
 Property investments require a medium to long-term commitment due to significant upfront transaction costs.
-Investors should expect to remain in the investment for the duration of the trust term, typically five years
+For our closed-ended trusts, investors should expect to remain invested for the duration of the trust term, typically around five years.

 WALE stands for Weighted Average Lease Expiry.
 It is a key property industry metric used to assess the lease security of a portfolio by averaging there remaining lease terms of tenants.
 WALE can be calculated based on Income or Net Lettable Area.
 For example, in a neighborhood shopping centre, an anchor tenant like Woolworths or Coles pays lower rent per square metre than specialty tenants.
 This difference results in a lower WALE by income compared to WALE by net lettable area.